sally/algoccountabilibuddies/README.md

 ## Problem Selection Rotation

-Defunct for now until someone says they'd like to contribute to picking problems~
+Defunct and dormant.
+Feel free to let the team know if you'd like to take up the mantle in picking daily problems!

 ## Tips